CORRECTIONAL ADMINISTRATOR

 C) PDLs must not be allowed to voice grievances

-E) Emergency response was too slow.
+E) Discipline was too lenient.

 • 54.
 When a typhoon warning is issued, which evaluative question should the warden ask first?